-9.464 Forces involved in a Defensive CP (and not also involved in some other kind of CP) cannot enter any Territory (or zone) that is that is currently Enemy-Controlled.
+>>>9.464 Forces involved in a Defensive CP (and not also involved in some other kind of CP) cannot enter any Territory (or zone) that is that is currently Enemy-Controlled.
+If already in such a Territory, they must vacated it as expediently as possible.